getulysse/ulysse/README.md

 A simple CLI tool for blocking your distracting apps and websites.

 Options:
-  -v, --version   output the version number
+  -v, --version   Show the version and exit
   -h, --help      Show this help message and exit

 Commands: